Israeli police call for probe into new Pegasus revelations | DW | 07.02.2022

 "To the extent that the commission finds irregularities and failures, they will be dealt with in accordance with the law," Shabtai added.
 Several Israeli ministers have also backed an inquiry, along with Israeli President Isaac Herzog.

 Government and business leaders, journalists, and protest organizers also saw their phones reportedly hacked, according to Calcalist.
-The spyware was used to "phish for intelligence even before any investigation had been opened against the targets, and without judicial warrants," the report said.
+The spyware, which was created by Israeli firm NSO Group, was used to "phish for intelligence even before any investigation had been opened against the targets, and without judicial warrants," the report said.

-Netanyahu has previously accused law enforcement of unfairly targeting him.
-It's unclear why the spyware was used to hack the phones of those close to the former prime minister.

 wd/rt (AP, AFP, Reuters)